Skip to main content

 CWELCC expansion plan update

-We are currently accepting applications from non-profit, centre-based child care providers.
+We're currently accepting applications from both LHCC agencies and centre-based non-profit child care providers.
 Learn about our non-profit expansion in Peel.

-You can apply to Peel Region’s CWELCC program if you plan to create new licensed child care spaces for infants, toddlers, or preschoolers in one of our priority communities.
+• You plan to create new licensed child care spaces for infants, toddlers, or preschoolers.

-Before applying, check your eligibility and review the CWELCC expansion plan and application process.
+Before applying, check your eligibility and review the CWELCC expansion plan and application process, which lists all of Peel Region's expansion requirements and criteria for both LHCC agencies and centre-based, non-profit child care providers.

 We encourage you to do thorough research to understand the communities in Peel that need licensed child care spaces and develop a business plan that shows how you will be viable.

-You must receive Peel Region’s approval to enroll in CWELCC before proceeding with municipal zoning, site plan approval, or entering into a lease agreement.
+Applicable to centres: You must receive Peel Region's approval to enroll in CWELCC before proceeding with municipal zoning or site plan approval, entering into a lease agreement, or purchasing a property.
+Peel Region is not responsible for financial costs that applicants incur before CWELCC expansion approval, and applicants who choose to incur these costs do so at their own risk.

 Early years and child care (EYCC) mapping tool

-Review the "before applying" and "eligibility" sections before you start the application process.
-If you’re interested in participating in the CWELCC program:
+Review the CWELCC expansion plan and application process before you start the application process.
+If you're interested in participating in the CWELCC program:

-• Email your completed application with the subject line “CWELCC Expansion Application.”
+• Email us your completed application with the subject line "CWELCC Expansion Application" by September 29, 2025.

 Depending on application volume, it may take us up to 4 weeks to complete our review and get back to you with the results.

-You may use the CWELCC expansion application form to apply for a Start-up Grant available in 2025.
-The Start-up Grant can be used to support costs required to meet the Ministry of Education’s licensing requirements when expanding or creating new licensed child care spaces for infants, toddlers, and preschoolers.
-This also includes buying equipment or leasehold improvements required to license a new child care site.
+You may use the CWELCC expansion application to apply for expansion funding available in 2025.
+The expansion funding can be used to support costs required to meet the Ministry of Education’s licensing requirements when creating new licensed child care spaces for infants, toddlers, and preschoolers.

-Review the CWELCC expansion plan and application process to learn more about the Start-up Grant.
+Review the CWELCC expansion plan and application process and the funding guidelines to learn more about expansion funding.

-If you are approved for the Start-up Grant, you can refer to the 2025 centre-based child care Start-up Grant guidelines.
+If you are approved for expansion funding, you can refer to:

 If you have questions or need more information about early years and child care and CWELCC expansion in Peel, email us.